-It’s the time for self-reflection, for thinking about the past year and planning the best path forward for the next 12 months.
+Every few months or so, we believe it’s important to have a moment of self-reflection, for thinking about your recent successes and planning goals for the future.
 There are many ways to do this, but if you ask us, decluttering is our favorite place to start. “[It’s] all about identifying needs and lifestyle goals, and eliminating what isn’t a part of that,” says Laura Kinsella, the owner of Urban OrgaNYze, an NYC-based organizing company.
 Some might think that decluttering is just a means of cleaning out closets and tossing old clothes.
 But it’s more complex than just that.
 “It’s about finding clarity, living with intention, and getting rid of excess items that may cause stress,” Laura explains.

 Thanks to the wildly popular TheHomeEdit Instagram account, and shows like Hoarders and Tidying Up with Marie Kondo, decluttering is top of mind these days, and people from all over the world have adapted methods (some that are centuries old) to create their own best way to a calmer, more organized life.

-If you’re looking to get things in order for the new year, now is the perfect time.
+If you’re looking to get things in order, now is the perfect time.
 We rounded up four of our favorite decluttering techniques from around the globe.
 Whether you’re looking to deep clean your dresser or overhaul your home for a clearer mind, there’s a decluttering method here for you.
 Take a peek below, and get tidying!

 The Trendy Decluttering Method